How to Rebuild Your Life After Burnout (Without the Hustle)

 This season isn't about "getting back on track."
 It's about finally building a track that actually feels like mine.

-This layoff was a reminder: that girl is still here.
-And she’s ready to lead again.
+This layoff was a reminder that the girl is still here.
+And she's ready to lead again.

 You don't have to hustle your way into a meaningful life.